-I’ll begin by trying to put in my own words the main point of this passage — that is, the point that everything else in this passage supports or explains.
+I’ll begin by trying to put in my own words the main point of 2 Timothy 1:1–12 — that is, the point that everything else in this passage supports or explains.
 I’ll say it as though I were Paul and you were Timothy.
 In fact, I will deliver almost all of this message as though I were Paul and you were Timothy.
 The main point of this passage goes like this:

 Timothy, keep feeding the white-hot flame of God’s gift — of unashamed courage to speak openly of Christ and to suffer for the gospel.